‘How Can I Generate More Leads for My Finance Company?’

 The experience we have in this industry means we’ve learnt the nuances and any new finance client will not present a huge learning curve for us.

-But, hey, none of this matters at all without results and at dapa Marketing we’re all about bottom line results and making our clients’ money is what drives us… isn’t that why we’re all in business after all?
+But, hey, none of this matters at all without results.
+At dapa Marketing we’re all about bottom line results and helping our clients’ businesses is what drives us… that’s why we’re here after all!

 Appendix: Common Lead Generation for Finance Mistakes to Avoid

-Meet James, he’s a financial director at a large financial company.
-He has been operating in the sector for over two-and-a-half decades and, along with his business partner, he has grown the company from two employees to an institution boasting four nationwide offices and forty sales people separated into different product teams.
+Meet James.
+He’s a financial director at a large financial company.
+James has been operating in the sector for over twenty years.
+Along with his business partner, he has grown the company from two employees to an institution boasting four nationwide offices and forty sales people separated into different product teams.

 As we all know, marketing is a hard slog – it’s hard to pin down ROI and that can be a minefield for any business young or old.